 (Image: Bloomberg)

 The data shows that the labor market is still recovering strongly, with employers successfully filling near-record vacancies.
-Inflation, lower savings and steady wage growth could be factors that will attract more Americans to employment in the coming months.
+Inflation, lower savings and steady wage growth might be factors that will attract more Americans to employment in the coming months.
 In addition, with the widespread lifting of epidemic prevention restrictions in US states, the new crown epidemic will no longer be a significant factor.

 The job market remains strong